patrickroocks/lsystem/README.md

 ## Build and run (Windows)

-Have a look at the PowerShell scripts in the `build` directory.
+Have a look at the PowerShell scripts in the `build-tools` directory.

 ## License